DreamBoy65/djs-framework/README.md

 # DJS Framework

-A framework for your bot..
+A framework for your bot with discord.js@v14

 ## Contents
 - [How to use it?](#how-to-use-it-)